plexescor/HPR/README.md

 `timeLog_PerApp` and `timeLog_PerTab` accumulate raw millisecond durations. `switchHistory` keys on `std::pair<string, string>` (from, to) and stores a `vector<uint64_t>` of Unix millisecond timestamps for every recorded transition.

+**Extension event dispatch** is thread-safe as of v0.9.2.
+Extension callbacks are no longer fired directly from background threads.
+Incoming events are queued under `eventQueueMutex` and processed sequentially on the next `onTick` under `luaMutex`, eliminating a class of race conditions and segfaults that could occur with concurrent event dispatch.

 ---

 ## Event System